 The journal entry to record a note with interest included in face value (also known as a note issued at discount), is as follows:

 Observe that the $1,000 difference is initially recorded as a discount on note payable.
 On a balance sheet, the discount would be reported as contra liability.
 The $1,000 discount would be offset against the $10,000 note payable, resulting in a $9,000 net liability.

 Discount amortization transfers the discount to interest expense over the life of the loan.
 This means that the $1,000 discount should be recorded as interest expense by debiting Interest Expense and crediting Discount on Note Payable.
-In this way, the $10,000 paid at maturity (credit to Cash) can be offset with a $10,000 reduction in the Note Payable account (debit).
+In this way, the $10,000 paid at maturity (credit to Cash) will be entirely offset with a $10,000 reduction in the Note Payable account (debit).

 The entries to record at maturity are as follows:

 Be aware that discount amortization occurs not only at the date of repayment, but also at the end of an accounting period.
-If the preceding example had a maturity date at other than the December 31 year-end, the $1,000 of interest expense would need to be recorded partially in one period and partially in another.
+If the preceding example had a maturity date at other than the December 31 year-end, the $1,000 of total interest expense would need to be recorded partially in one period and partially in another.

 The preceding discussion about unique interest calculations sheds light on the mechanics that lenders can use to tilt the benefit of a lending agreement to their advantage.
 As a result, statutes have increasingly required fuller disclosure (“truth in lending”) and, in some cases, outright limits on certain practices.